ob-climate/ob-climate.github.io/_publications/2026-01-01-NHLWinterClassic.md

 ---
-title: "The Oceanography of Cuchlaine A.M.
-King"
+title: "Let's Take This Outside: A Climatological analysis of the NHL Winter Classic 08-25"
 collection: publications
 category: manuscripts
 permalink: /publication/CAMKing